 These requirements are excerpted from the USC Catalogue.
 The USC Catalogue is the document of authority for all students.
 The program requirements listed in the USC Catalogue supersede any information which may be contained in any bulletin of any school or department.
 The university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.

-Please contact Ms. Josephine Le, the department advisor, at firstname.lastname@example.org or 213-740-3800 for more information and specific degree requirements.
+Please contact Ms. Josephine Le, the department advisor, at email@example.com or 213-821-4316 for more information and specific degree requirements; for further information on Undergraduate Studies in French and Italian, please contact Dr. Beatrice Bennett at firstname.lastname@example.org or 213 740 3703.